 The Tsogo of Gabon

-The Tsogo of Gabon, numbering approximately 65,000 people, are Engaged yet Unreached.
-They are an ethnolinguistic community of Gabon and can also be known as Mitsogo, Getsogo, Ghetsogo.
-They are an Indigenous people, in the Bantu, Northwest people cluster of the Sub-Saharan African affinity bloc.
+The Tsogo of Gabon, numbering approximately 65,500 people, are Engaged yet Unreached.
+They are a Bantu-speaking ethnocultural group of central-southern Gabon, known for their deep forest-based traditions, matrilineal initiation societies, and a long history of resistance to French colonial rule.
+Tsogo They are an Indigenous people, in the Bantu, Northwest people cluster of the Sub-Saharan African Peoples affinity bloc.
 Their primary religion is Christianity - Protestantism.
 They primarily speak Tsogo.

 Tsogo in Gabon photo